estarsyang/java_basic/docs/application_demo/README.md

    2. Notes:
       1. `@Around` must call `ProceedingJoinPoint.proceed()` to run original method, other advices no need.
       2. return value must be Object when using `@Around`, to accept return value from original methods.
+   3. order: when a joinpoint is called, all advices which is bind in the method will be run, they have running order.
+      1. `@Before`: base on letter, the higher the alphabet ranking, the first to execute
+      2. `@After`: base on letter, the lower the alphabet ranking, the first to execute
+      3. `@Order`: using `@Order` in aspect class to order ranking, `@Order(1)` first to execute, `@Order(2)` second.
 4. PointCut

    1. Extract common pointcut expression.